francescomaiomascio/francescomaiomascio/README.md

 This applies uniformly to execution state, memory, capabilities, and domain effects.

+The system never asks *what is the state now?*
+It asks *which events led us here?*

 ---

-### Explicit execution lifecycle

-Every unit of work executes as a **Run**.

-A Run is:
-- isolated
-- finite
-- traceable
-- auditable

-Its lifecycle is explicit and invariant:

-provision → context loading → execution → validation → commit or abort → teardown

-There are no implicit transitions.

----

-### Memory as a governed artifact

-Memory is not context and not model state.

-In ICE:
-- memory is promoted from validated events
-- promotion is explicit
-- memory is typed, versioned, and policy-bound
-- memory can expire, degrade, or be invalidated

-Vector stores and embeddings are treated as access structures, not memory itself.

----

-### Capability-based action model
+### Capability-based effects

-No action is implicit.
+No operation is implicit.

 All interactions with:
 - filesystem
 - network
-- external APIs
+- external services
-- domain operations
-- compute resources
+- domain-specific effects

 require explicit, revocable capabilities granted by the runtime.

-Capability usage is fully event-traced.
+Capability usage is event-traced and auditable by design.

 ---

-## ICE Studio

-ICE Studio is a **reference environment** built on top of the ICE runtime.

-Its role is to:
-- exercise the runtime under real workloads
-- validate architectural assumptions
-- expose failure modes early

-ICE Studio is not the goal.
-It is a **testbed**.
+### Memory as an explicit artifact

+Memory is not context and not model state.

+In ICE:
+- memory is promoted from validated execution events
+- promotion is explicit and policy-driven
+- memory is typed, versioned, and degradable over time

+Vector stores and embeddings are treated as access mechanisms, not as authoritative memory.

 ---

+## ICE Studio — a user-facing environment

+ICE Studio is a **reference application built on top of the ICE runtime**.

+Its purpose is not to be an IDE replacement, but an environment where users can:

+- design and execute complex workflows
+- reason about long-running processes
+- develop and maintain code with execution awareness
+- observe system behavior over time
+- work with agents without delegating authority

+ICE Studio exists to validate ICE under real usage, expose design flaws, and explore how humans interact with governed cognitive systems.

+It is an application.
+ICE is the foundation beneath it.

+---

-## Documentation
+## Documentation and materials

 Architecture notes, runtime specifications, and design documents are available at:

 https://francescomaiomascio.github.io/ice-docs/

-These are engineering notes and RFC-style documents.
+These documents are written as engineering notes and RFC-style material.
+They assume familiarity with systems, runtimes, and software architecture.

-They are written for people who already work on systems, not as tutorials or marketing material.
+They are not tutorials.

 ---

 ## Support

+This work is independent and long-term.

-If you are interested in runtime-level AI systems, event-derived cognition, and long-term architectural research:
+If you are interested in execution-centric AI systems, runtime governance, and the design of intelligible cognitive infrastructure:

 - GitHub Sponsors
   https://github.com/sponsors/francescomaiomascio